How To Clean Floors With The i-mop

 Our final top tip for cleaning cork floors?
 Select the Eco mode on your i-mop to reduce the amount of water applied to the floor.
-While cork is more resistant to excess water than hardwood floors – and while the i-mop leaves floors incredibly dry, its a good idea to minimise water usage.
+While cork is more resistant to excess water than hardwood floors – and while the i-mop leaves floors incredibly dry, it's a good idea to minimise water usage.
 Get in touch with us here if you want to see it for yourself.

 How to clean wood floors

 Wondering how to clean a timber floor?
 And whether you can use water to clean a wood floor?
 Or whether you can mop a timber floor?

 The warmth and look of a natural timber floor, whether solid or engineered wood, make it hard not to love.
 Timber has an incredible natural beauty which makes it a common choice for residential and light commercial applications.